hiking90/rsbinder/README.md

 ## Todo
 - [ ] Remove all todo!() macros.
+- [ ] Implement Service Manager for Linux
+- [ ] Add more test cases for Binder IPC
 - [ ] Enhance error detection in AIDL code generator
-- [ ] Implement Service Manager for Linux
-- [ ] Add test cases for Binder IPC
+- [ ] Support MAC likes selinux and AppArmor.

 ## License
 **rsbinder** is licensed under the **Apache License version 2.0**.